Seagate/cortx-motr/doc/HLD_of_FOL.rst

 Failures
 =========

-Failure of the underlying storage container in which fol is stored is treated as any storage failure.
-All other fol related failures are handled by DTM.
+Failure of the underlying storage container in which FOL is stored is treated as any storage failure.
+All other FOL related failures are handled by DTM.

 ***********
 Analysis